kamal1991kumar/FrontEnd-Framework/doc.md

 Folder Structure

 ui-framework/
-This is the basic structure of an application created using AVIZVA UI Framework.
+This is the basic structure of an application created using Demo UI Framework.

 ├── babel.config.js 			// babel configuration to transpile JavaScript
 ├── cli.config.json 			// configuration for platforms